Skip to content

 Developing the Python Glue Code for Our Merge Command.#

 We will now modify the configure_cod_check_tutorial.py file to add the new functionality.
 We will use more functionality from both QCrBoxtools and our COD module.
-Our input section should now look like this:
+Our import section should now look like this:

 from qcrboxtools.cif.cif2cif import (